ISAITB/docs-tdl/source/handlers/index.rst

 HttpMessaging
 +++++++++++++

-Used to send or receive content sent over HTTP.
+Used to send or receive content over HTTP.

 .. csv-table::
     :stub-columns: 1